pachyderm/docs/content/latest/reference/supported-releases.md

 directory: true
 ---

-Pachyderm lists the status for each release and feature, so that you can understand expectations for support and stability.
+MLDM lists the status for each release and feature, so that you can understand expectations for support and stability.

 ## Supported Releases

-Pachyderm supports the latest Generally Available (GA) release and the previous two major and minor GA releases.
+MLDM supports the latest Generally Available (GA) release and the previous two major and minor GA releases.
 Releases three or more major and minor versions back are considered End of Life (EOL).

 ## Release Status by Version